Menu

 Demo source code locations:

-• background/index.ts and background/crypto-utils.ts in browser extension source code
+• Browser extension source's background/index.ts and background/crypto-utils.ts